maierfelix/Calc/documentation/doc.md

 ```

 ## Scripts
-NovaeCalc has a own scripting language based on Javascript, which provides you some great ways to write your own makros and functions.
+Calc has a own scripting language based on Javascript, which provides you some great ways to write your own makros and functions.
 You can write scripts as modules and combine them.
 See the example below how to do so.

 Define a module: